 Myofascial Release – Fascia, the connective tissue that surrounds every muscle fiber and muscle group of the body, gives form to the function of the muscle.
 The fascia can become damaged through injury and other stresses of Life.
 A gentle but profound modality, Myofascial Release uses techniques to free the adhered tissue, giving greater Range of Motion and thus a decrease in Pain.

 Arvigo Method – The Arvigo Techniques Techniques of Maya abdominal Massage are centered around ancient Central American techniques, brought to the US by Rosita Arvigo, Doctor of Naprapathy and Massage Therapist.
 The work seeks to reposition the visceral organs that have dropped or shifted and restore the flow of blood, lymph, nerve and chi energy through the application of gentle but effective soft tissue manipulation.
 The work is best known for the correction of the tilt and prolapse of the uterus, for the prevention of benign prostate enlargement and for a variety of digestive and eliminative disorders.

 Chi Nei Tsang – Chi Nei Tsang is a holistic approach to the healing touch modality of old Taoist Chinese origin.
 Literally meaning “working the energy of the internal organs” or “internal organs chi transformation”, CNT integrates deep, soft and gentle touches to train the internal organ to work more efficiently.

 Pam also practises Massage Cupping and Lymph Drainage.

-- Reduction of swelling (edemas) of many origins
+- Reduction in edemas (swelling) and lymphedemas of many origins

-- Relief of chronic and subacute inflammation, acne, eczema and allergies
+- Relief of chronic and subacute inflammation and conditions such as acne, eczema and allergies

 - Immune system stimulation for preventive and therapeutic effects